Lady Charlotte Guest: Second marriage

-Charlotte then married Charles Schreiber (10 May 1826 – 31 March 1884) a classical scholar who had recently been her sons' tutor, and who was 14 years her junior.
+In 1855, Charlotte married Charles Schreiber (10 May 1826 – 31 March 1884) a classical scholar who had recently been her sons' tutor, and who was 14 years her junior.
 The difference in status and age created a major social scandal and set her apart from many of her former close friends such as Augusta Hall.
 However, with her experienced political support, her new husband became a member of parliament for Cheltenham and later Poole.
 They spent many years travelling in Europe collecting ceramics which she bequeathed to the Victoria and Albert Museum.
 She also collected fans, board games and playing cards, which were later donated to the British Museum.

+Despite the death of her first husband, Charlotte maintained an active role in implementing his philanthropic aims for the estate at Canford Manor.
+In 1867 the first pair of estate cottages for workers were built.
+They were to be the first 2 of 111 cottages known as Lady Wimborne Cottages after Lady Cornelia Guest, daughter-in-law to Charlotte and wife of Ivor Guest, 1st Baron Wimborne, who continued Charlotte's project for the construction of the estate cottages.

 In 1884, Guest was again widowed, but lived on to an advanced age.
 In her last few years, she became blind, but used the last of her eyesight to knit scarves for cabbies.
 She was finally unable to continue the journal she had written almost without a break since she was 10 years old.
 On 15 January 1895, she died at the age of 82 at Canford Manor in Dorset.

 Descendants

 Among her many grandchildren were: Edward Ponsonby, the 8th Earl of Bessborough, Granville Eliot (1867–1942) and Montague Eliot (1870–1960), who became the 7th and 8th Earls of St Germans, respectively.
-There was also Frances Guest (1869–1957), known as Lady Chelmsford, who married Frederic Thesiger, 1st Viscount Chelmsford, who served as Viceroy of India, Ivor Churchill Guest (1873–1939), who became 1st Viscount Wimborne, Christian Henry Charles Guest (1874–1957), a Liberal Member of Parliament "MP", Frederick "Freddie" Edward Guest (1875–1937), another Liberal MP, and Oscar Montague Guest (1888–1958), who was both a Liberal, and later, a Conservative MP.
+There was also Frances Guest (1869–1957), known as Lady Chelmsford, who married Frederic Thesiger, 1st Viscount Chelmsford, who served as Viceroy of India, Ivor Churchill Guest (1873–1939), who became 1st Viscount Wimborne, Christian Henry Charles Guest (1874–1957), a Liberal member of parliament "MP", Frederick "Freddie" Edward Guest (1875–1937), another Liberal MP, and Oscar Montague Guest (1888–1958), who was both a Liberal, and later, a Conservative MP.
 Among her other descendants are the American Guests (the late socialite C. Z. Guest was the wife of one of these), the Earls of Bessborough, the Viscounts Chelmsford, and others.